haquema/makers-javascript-fndamentals/contents/5-testing-with-jest.md

 ## The missing export

-If you've mentioned something along the lines of "require" or "include", then you're on the right track.
+If you've mentioned something along the lines of "require" or "include", then you're on the right path.
 We need a way to `require` our function in our test file.
 In Javascript, this is done using something called `module.exports` and `require`.
 Those two things are the two halves of the solution - here's how we use it to "export" a function and "require" it from another file:

 ```javascript
 // sayHello.js